WSET Level 4 Diploma in Wines and Spirits

 (name changes from Unit 6 to D5 starting August 2019)

 In Unit 6 (D5) you will study the production methods and acquire in-depth product knowledge and commercial understanding for the major fortified wines of Spain, Portugal, France, and the New World.
 This unit is assessed by a combined tasting and theory exam consisting of a tasting paper of three fortified wines and one theory question.

 D6 Independent Research Assignment

 In D6 you will research a specified wine-related subject, demonstrating your knowledge and understanding of the topic using relevant source material to develop ideas and arguments to reach informed conclusions.
 The research assignment is a 3,000 word paper.
 There are two topics released each year, with respective submission dates in January and July.

 Please consult the Diploma Specification for more in-depth information on each unit.

 Program Duration & Study Time

-The WSET requires that you complete the Unit 2 course and take the Unit 2 exam before moving on to other units.
-There are specified times of the year that each unit can be offered and Units 1, 3, 4, 5, & 6 can be taken in any order.
+The WSET requires that you complete the D2 course and take the D2 exam before moving on to other units.
+There are specified times of the year that each unit can be offered.
+Students may take D2, 3, 4, 5, and 6 in any order.
 The Napa Valley Wine Academy has laid out a course schedule that will allow you to complete the program in 2 years – the WSET’s recommended amount of time it takes to successfully study and pass all units.
-When you enroll with us, you will be part of a cohort of other students enrolled for the same course schedule, and you will move through the program together.
+When you enroll with us, your Diploma Program Advisor will reach out to you to discuss creating a personalized schedule.

 The Diploma program is a long journey that requires dedication and perseverance.
 The most successful students are those who devote a minimum of 15 hours of study time each week.
 The Diploma exams cannot be passed by cramming at the last minute – it is a marathon, not a sprint.
 By following a strict study schedule, with daily time allotted to reading, note-taking, tasting, and review, you will be well-prepared to pass the exams.